Xilinx/kria-dfx-hw/k26_testcases/linux/README.md

 login id of som board: petalinux, password: root or petalinux

 ```
-Systest# nfsroot3 "<path to the directory where the elf and k26_2rp are copied."
+Systest# nfsroot3 <path to the directory where the elf and k26_2rp are copied in Step 2>
+eg: Systest# nfsroot3 "/home/saikira/copy_dir"
 ```

 ```